javierselva/javierselva.github.io/_drafts/2024-06-13-various-ml-interview-questions.md

 https://medium.com/game-of-bits/how-to-deal-with-imbalanced-data-in-classification-bd03cfc66066
 "decision tree-based algorithms perform well on imbalanced datasets.
 Similarly bagging and boosting based techniques are good choices for imbalanced classification problems."

-You could approach it as an anomaly detection problem, to make
+You could approach it as an anomaly detection problem, to make the model focus on those anomaly cases.

 Assuming this is a labeled dataset, you can weight the loss differently for those classes for which you have less data.